 master_secret = PRF(pre_master_secret, "master secret", ClientHello.random + ServerHello.random) [0..47];

-At this point, both the Client and the Server are ready to switch to a secure, encrypted environment.
-The Change Cipher Spec protocol is used to change the encryption being used by the client and server.
-Any data being exchanged between the two parties will now be encrypted with the symmetrical shared key they have.
+At this point, the client is ready to switch to a secure, encrypted environment.
+The Change Cipher Spec protocol is used to change the encryption.
+Any data sent by the client from now on will be encrypted using the symmetric shared key.

-This is what the Change Cipher Spec looks like in a Wireshark capture.
+This is what Change Cipher Spec looks like in a Wireshark capture.

 To recap, the following illustrates a typical handshake.